bensutherland/amplitools/README.md

 # amplitools
-Tools for working with amplicon sequencing data
+Tools for working with amplicon sequencing data.
+Currently designed for S5XL variantCaller output data.

+## 00. Setup ##
 Put your input torrent data in folder `02_input_data`.

+## 01. Conversion ##
 Open `proton_to_genepop.R`, and set the user-set variable to point to the input torrent data.
 Choose if you want to only include hotspot SNPs, or also include novel SNPs, using the true or false variable `hotspot_only`.

 This script will:
 1. Load the data, reformat;
+Although many columns will be present (~51), the first step will reduce this to only 14 columns:
+"Chrom", "Position", "Ref", "Variant", "Allele.Call", "Type", "Allele.Source", "Allele.Name", "Region.Name", "Coverage", "Strand.Bias", "Sample.Name", "Barcode", "Run.Name"

+Based on user input, novel SNPs will be dropped, keeping hotspot SNPs only.
+A new column, 'identifier' will be created, comprised of `<RunName>__<Barcode>__<SampleName>`.
+e.g., `R_2022_08_04_09_19_56_user_S5XL-00533-1089-OYR-20220729_7__IonCode_0501__F2-03`

-2. Convert from Allele Call to the actual alleles;
+2. Per sample, per marker, convert from Allele.Call to the actual genotypes (nucleotides);

-Note: in variantCaller data,
+Note: in variantCaller Allele.Call data,
 'Absent' means homozygous reference
 'No Call' means missing data
 'Heterozygous' means heterozygous
 'Homozygous' means homozygous variant

+Note: this assumes that per marker, the identity of the reference and variant alleles in the line item is always the same, regardless of the specific sample.

 3. Convert from Allele Call to genepop 0101 format
 4. Create a block of data that can be used to format a genepop, currently `genetic_data_only_final.txt`